JooelRinne/wildlifetrade/README.md

 ## 1. Preparation

 The data collection from a website is done using web-crawling framework ScraPy.
 Before using the Wildlife trade data collector, user should familiarise themself with Python annd ScraPy and web scraping using CSS-selectors in general.
 We suggest using virtual environment, such as Conda, to ensure that your project has all the required dependencies and to avoid conflicts between other Python projects.
-This code is last tested using Python version 3.11.3 and ScraPy version 2.9.0 on Windows and Ubuntu.
+This code was tested using Python version 3.11.3 and ScraPy version 2.9.0 on Windows and Ubuntu.

 Steps:
 1. Create a new conda virtual environment using a supported Python 3 version.
 Replace "myenv" with the name of your choice.